 Would you rather have a systolic blood pressure (BP) of 120 mm Hg or 140 mm Hg?

-Prior to a week ago this sometimes skeptical cardiologist thought treating hypertensive patients to the lower BP didn’t necessarily help avoid death from cardiovascular disease, heart attacks or strokes and that it resulted in more side effects.
+Before a week ago this sometimes skeptical cardiologist thought treating hypertensive patients to the lower BP didn’t necessarily help avoid death from cardiovascular disease, heart attacks, or strokes and that it resulted in more side effects.